DigitalProductionExampleLibrary/ALab/README.md

 After merging, your contents from the `baked_procedurals` folder should look like below:

 ![replace_texture_pack](docs/public/baked_procedurals.jpg)

+Refer to the `Render Procedurals` section from [AL-specific content](docs/src/pages/alSpecific.md) for more details on this.

 ## Texture Pack
 * 4k texture maps, half float mipmapped OpenEXR images in ACEScg colour space.